oxagast/Franklin/README.md

 This is the limit of words that the API should generate form the backend.
 Should be ~600.

+`/set franklin_chatterbox_mode [int]`

+An integer, 0 to 100, 0 being silent unless spoken to, 100 being says something every line.

+`/set franklin_history_length`

+How far back the chat history goes.
+In lines, should be 5 to 8 lines.

+`/set franklin_blocklist_file`

+The file where the line-by-line nick blocklist is stored.
+Users in this file cannot use Franklin.

 *Authors*

 oxagast / Marshall Whittaker